 - The School of Law cannot award credit for any class taken before matriculation at the School of Law.
 Dual degree candidates must therefore enroll at the School of Law before taking the 6 credits of ELPA courses to be counted toward the JD degree.

-- Law students who receive credit under the dual degree program for taking education leadership and policy analysis courses may not receive credit for taking other classes outside the School of Law.
+- Law students who receive credit under the dual degree program for taking ELPA courses may not receive credit for taking other classes outside the School of Law.

 - Student honors and class ranks at the School of Law will be computed on classes enrolled in as law courses.